isomerpages/govtech-gobusiness/pages/start-a-business.md

 <div>
 <img src="/images/programmes/products-and-services/test.jpg" align="left" style="width:300px;height:210px;">
 <h4 style="color:black">Data.gov.sg</h4>
-<p>The government’s one-stop portal to its publicly available datasets from 70 public agencies.
+<p style="font-size:20%;">The government’s one-stop portal to its publicly available datasets from 70 public agencies.
 To date, more than 100 apps have been created using the government’s open data.</p>
 </div>

 <div>
 <img src="/images/programmes/products-and-services/idea's-portal.jpg" align="left" style="width:300px;height:210px;">
 <h4 style="color:black">Ideas! crowdsourcing portal</h4>
-<span style="font-size:60%;">Ideas! makes it easy and convenient for the public to find and participate in challenges by all Government agencies.</span>
+<span style="font-size:60%;">Makes it easy and convenient for the public to find and participate in challenges by all Government agencies.</span>
 <div>